-Holders of Class A common stock and Class B common stock vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law or our certificate of incorporation, and the Legacy Owners own a substantial majority of our Class A and Class B common stock, which collectively represents approximately % of our combined voting power.
+Holders of Class A common stock and Class B common stock vote together as a single class on all matters presented to our stockholders for their vote or approval, except as otherwise required by applicable law or our certificate of incorporation.

 Although the Legacy Owners are entitled to act separately in their own respective interests with respect to their ownership in us, if the Legacy Owners choose to act in concert, they will together have the ability to strongly influence the election of the members of our board of directors, and thereby our management and affairs.
 In addition, they will be able to strongly influence the outcome of all matters requiring stockholder approval, including mergers and other material transactions.
-The existence of significant stockholders may also have the effect of deterring hostile takeovers, delaying or preventing changes in control or changes in management, or limiting the ability of our other stockholders to approve transactions that they may deem to be in the best interests of our company.
+The existence of significant stockholders may also have the effect of deterring hostile takeovers, delaying or preventing changes in control or changes in management, or limiting the ability of our other stockholders to approve transactions that they may deem to be in the best interests of our Company.
 Moreover, this concentration of stock ownership may also adversely affect the trading price of our Class A common stock to the extent investors perceive a disadvantage in owning stock of a company with a controlling stockholder.